tony-vn/NyaaScrape-qBittorrent/README.md

 - Description
 - URL of the page
 - All comments
-<BR><BR>

-## :pencil2: Usage Notes:
-A record of pages scraped is kept in a file located in the same directory as the executable called "downloads.txt".
-This acts as a record of torrents you've downloaded. <BR>

-If you want to scrape the same page again, you will have to manually find the line from this text file and delete it.
-<BR><BR>
-Note to non-Windows users: the filenames of the generated text files are Windows filename compliant, but were not checked to be compliant for macOS and Linux filename systems.
 ## :wrench: Setup:
 ### Option A: Executable
 Download the release executable [here](https://github.com/tony-vn/NyaaScrape-qBittorrent/releases) and place it anywhere.